LiamGaff/Paw-Patrol-V1/README.md

 * Change the current working directory to where you want the cloned directory to be.
 * Type git clone, and then paste the URL that was copied in the previous step.
 * Press enter and a local clone will be created.
-* You will need to create an env.py file with your values, and create a MongoDB database with the data keys given in the example above.
+* You will need to create an env.py file with your values.
 * You will need to install all of the project requirements.
-This can be done using the command pip3 install -r requirements.txt. -->
+This can be done using the command pip3 install -r requirements.txt.
+* Make migrations and migrate to create the database by using the terminal command python3 manage.py makemigrations and python3 manage.py migrate.
+* You will need to create a superuser for your database.
+This can also be done in the terminal using "python3 manage.py createsuperuser" and then follow instructions.
+* Use python3 manage.py runserver to run the server and view the app.

 # Credits

 ## Code
 * W3 School and StackFlow were greatly used throughout this project.
+* I used a combination of code from youtube to build both the blog and the payment system.
+* Some code used came from the CodeInstitue Boutique Ado project.

 ## Acknowledgments
 * I would also like to credit and thank my mentor Brian Macharia for all his help and excellent guidance throughout this project.
 Also Eoin O'Neill who also reviewed my work and was a huge help.